HORIBAEzSpecSDK/cpp-sdk/src/examples/README.md

 Acquisition examples:
 - [`center_scan`](center_scan/main.cpp): This example demonstrates how to perform a center scan using the `horiba_cpp_sdk` library.
-Before running this example, set the environement variable `GNUTERM` to `qt` to avoid issues with the `gnuplot` library.
+Before running this example, set the environment variable `GNUTERM` to `qt` to avoid issues with the `gnuplot` library.
 - [`range_scan`](range_scan/main.cpp): This example demonstrates how to perform a range scan using the `horiba_cpp_sdk` library including stitching of spectra.
-Before running this example, set the environement variable `GNUTERM` to `qt` to avoid issues with the `gnuplot` library.
+Before running this example, set the environment variable `GNUTERM` to `qt` to avoid issues with the `gnuplot` library.
 - [`dark_count_subtraction`](dark_count_subtraction/main.cpp): This example demonstrates how to perform a dark count subtraction.
-Before running this example, set the environement variable `GNUTERM` to `qt` to avoid issues with the `gnuplot` library.
+Before running this example, set the environment variable `GNUTERM` to `qt` to avoid issues with the `gnuplot` library.
 - [`abort_acquisition`](abort_acquisition/main.cpp): This example demonstrates how to abort a running acquisition.
 - [`raman_shift`](raman_shift/main.cpp): This example demonstrates how to compute the raman shift of a spectrum.